swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

   ///
   /// - Parameters:
   ///   - value: The value to store as raw bytes.
-  ///   - offset: The offset in bytes into the buffer pointer's memory to begin
+  ///   - offset: The offset in bytes into the span's memory at which to begin
-  ///     writing bytes from the value.
+  ///       writing the bytes from the value.
   ///   - type: The type of the instance to store.
   ///   - byteOrder: The order in which the bytes will be encoded to the span. mutating func storeBytes<T>(